THE CAMPAIGN TO BUILD A GREEN LEGACY

 The new Center involves the expansion of the existing Visitor’s Center to include

 • the Caroline Pavilion for educational programs and events,

 • the Van Dyke Classroom and Resource Center to house the Arboretum’s herbarium and its comprehensive collection of horticulture, gardening, and landscape design books and materials,

 • the Marion Price Gallery for nature-inspired art exhibits, and

 • an outdoor classroom for school, scout, and summer camp programs for children.

 The renovation of the existing building creates new office space, new public restrooms, and additional meeting space.

 To learn more about the new Arboretum Center, select one of the links below:

-For additional information about the Arboretum's expansion plans, contact Kate Rattie, Director of Advancement and Planning, at email@example.com or 410-634-2847, extension 33.
+For additional information about the Arboretum's expansion plans, contact Leah Reynolds, Director of Giving, at email@example.com or 410-634-2847, extension 33.